Pathwise-random trees and models of second-order arithmetic: Introduction

 The full binary tree represents the Cantor space, with topology generated by the sets

 and the uniform measure given by $\mu(\sigma):=\mu(\dbra{\sigma})=2^{-|\sigma|}$ and $\mu(V):=\mu(\dbra{V})$. \ml randomness can be defined with respect to any computable measure on $\twome$, but when no such qualification is determined, the uniform probability measure is assumed.
-A \ml test is a uniformly \ce sequence of sets $V_i\subseteq\twomel$ such that $\mu(V_i)<2^{-i}$.
+A \ml test is a uniformly \ce sequence of $V_i\subseteq\twomel$ such that $\mu(V_i)<2^{-i}$.
 Following \citet{MR0223179}, we say that $x$ is random if $x\not\in \cap_i \dbra{V_i}$ for all such tests $(V_i)$.
-This notion can be relativized to any oracle, and random reals are also referred to as {\em 1-random}, emphasizing the absence of an oracle; a real $x$ is {\em 2-random} if it is random relative to the halting problem $\emptyset'$.
+This notion can be relativized to any oracle; random reals are also referred to as {\em 1-random}; {\em 2-random} means random relative to the halting problem $\emptyset'$.
+A $\Pi^0_2$ class of reals is a set of the form $\cap_i \dbra{V_i}$ where $V_i$ are uniformly \ce sets of strings.
+We say that $x$ is {\em weakly 2-random} if it is not a member of any $\Pi^0_2$ class of measure 0.
+The weakly 2-random reals are exactly the \ml random reals which form a minimal pair with $\emptyset'$ in the Turing degrees, see \citep[Corollary 7.2.12]{rodenisbook}.

 Equivalently, randomness can be defined in terms of incompressibility, via Kolmogorov complexity.
 A \pf machine is a Turing machine whose domain is a \pf set of strings.
-The \pf Kolmogorov complexity of $\sigma$ with respect to \pf machine $M$, denoted by $K_M(\sigma)$, is the length of the shortest input $\rho$ such that $M(\rho)$ converges and outputs $\sigma$.
+The \pf Kolmogorov complexity of $\sigma$ with respect to a \pf machine $M$, denoted by $K_M(\sigma)$, is the length of the shortest input $\rho$ such that $M(\rho)$ converges and outputs $\sigma$.
 There are optimal \pf machines $M$, such that $\sigma\mapsto K_M(\sigma)$ is minimal up to a constant, with respect to all \pf machines.
 We fix an optimal \pf machine and let $K(\sigma)$ denote the \pf complexity of $\sigma$ with respect to this fixed machine.
-Given integer $c\geq 0$, we say that $\sigma$ is {\em $c$-incompressible} if the length of the shortest program that can produce it, also known its \pf Kolmogorov complexity $K(\sigma)$, is not smaller than their length $|\sigma|$ by more than $c$ bits: $K(\sigma)\geq |\sigma|-c$.
-The difference $|\sigma|-K(\sigma)$ is known as the {\em randomness deficiency} of $\sigma$ and a classic theorem of Schnorr says that a real is \ml random if and only if there is a finite upper bound on the randomness deficiency of its initial segments:
+Recall the notion of (randomness) {\em deficiency} given earlier, above Definition \ref{cXIfSc4wDC}.
+A real is \ml random if and only if it has finite deficiency \citep[Theorem 6.2.3]{rodenisbook}.